Simon-Fontaine/spectra-auth/docs/API.md

 ### initiatePasswordReset

-**Purpose:**
-Begins the password reset process by generating a verification token and (mock) sending a password reset email.
+**Purpose:** Begins the password reset process by generating a verification token and (optionally) sending a password reset email.

 **Signature:**